kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 1. Introduce an `extended resource backed by DRA` concept.
 It is like the current extended resource backed by device plugin, in that, it has a string name, and a discrete countable quantity.
-Its capacity can be derived from DRA `ResourceSlice`s, its consumption is specified through pod's extended resource request.
+Its capacity can be derived from DRA `ResourceSlice`, its consumption is specified through pod's extended resource request.
 1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to treat certain class of devices as an extended resource.